 Daniel Kellman, ND, FABNO, leads the Naturopathic Department at CTCA Atlanta as Clinical Director of Naturopathic Medicine.
 Kellman has been a naturopathic oncology provider at CTCA since 2006, first at our hospital in Tulsa, before joining our Atlanta hospital in 2012.

 A graduate of Southwest College of Naturopathic Medicine in Tempe, Arizona, Kellman has been in practice since 1998.
 His experience includes general naturopathic family practice, pain management, advanced immunology and integrative cancer care.
 Kellman has lectured on a variety of health topics and has mentored naturopathic medical students.

 Kellman and other naturopathic oncology providers are available to work with you and the rest of your care team, including your medical oncologists, nutritionists and psychologists, to suggest natural therapies to help improve your quality of life.

-Every naturopathic oncology provider at Southeastern has a Naturopathic Doctor (ND) degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.
+Every naturopathic oncology provider at CTCA Atlanta has a Naturopathic Doctor (ND) degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.
 Some members of the naturopathic medicine team have additional board certification as Fellows of the American Board of Naturopathic Oncology.

 Proper use of supplements